zkonduit/ezkl-docs/Command_Line_Interface.md

           Print version
 ```

-`bits`, `scale`, `tolerance`, and `logrows` have default values.
+`bits`, `scale`, and `tolerance` have default values.
 You can use tolerance to express a tolerance to a certain amount of quantization error on the output eg. if set to 2 the circuit will verify even if the generated output deviates by an absolute value of 2 on any dimension from the expected output. `prove` and `mock`, all require `-D` and `-M` parameters, which if not provided, the cli will query the user to manually enter the path(s).

 ```bash